 We have worked with South Central College to develop portable and stackable credentials.
 Individuals in the health care pathway earn a Nursing Assistant certification which is required credits and credential for a number of health care pathways.
 Under manufacturing, individuals earn a MSSC certification after their first semester which is required certification and credits for the machining, mechatronics and welding pathways.
 We are just beginning the development of the transportation pathway.
-At this time, individuals will obtain a driving permit in the bridge class and then earn a Class A Commercial Driver's License through integrated instruction at South Central College.
-As we continue working on this pathway, we will be exploring with South Central College this licensure leading to a pathway in Agriculture and Logistics.
+At this time, individuals will obtain a driving permit in the bridge class.
+Individuals are then either placed with employers who will support CDL training/licensure or enrolled in WIOA for CDL instruction/licensure at training programs in the metro area.